SimonMal84/iot-twitter-application/README.md

 ##Usage

-The application when started has the following endpoint that can be reached via a browser.
+The application when started has the following endpoints that can be reached via a browser.
 For further instructions visit http://localhost:8080 and read through the API description.

     http://localhost:8080/v1/tph/